ovh/docs/pages/web/hosting/ftp_change_password/guide.en-gb.md

 - **For Web Hosting plans that can have several FTP users** (Professional and Performance): click on the cogwheel icon to the right of the user you have selected, then click `Change password`{.action}.
 Enter your new password in the window that opens, and click `Confirm`{.action}.

-The password change will require a few minutes to take effect.
+The password change will require a couple of hours (from 2 to 3) to take effect.

 > [!primary]
 >